Nonlocal continuous-variable gates by amplified optical connections: Results

-A similar topology is the Bell measurement ($\BM$) scheme [Fig.~\ref{fig:01-Protocols}(c)], that replaces the a priori entangled-state distribution of $\EB$ with online entanglement generation by QND-based Bell measurement \cite{Lades2005} and only one-way CC.
+A similar topology is the Bell measurement ($\BM$) scheme [Fig.~\ref{fig:01-Protocols}(c)], that replaces the a priori entangled-state distribution of $\EB$ with online entanglement generation by Bell measurement and only one-way CC.
 Here, Alice and Bob first perform local QNDs of gain $g_{A(B)}>0$ with two independent vacuum mediators $M_{1(2)}$ priorly squeezed by OPAs 1(2), after which $A$ sends $M_1$ to $B$ via the channel, with OPA 3 as PSA.
-In Bob's lab, $M_1$ and $M_2$ are entangled by a Bell measurement, realized by QND of gain $g_M=- g/(g_A g_B\sqrt{ \eta_3 G_3 T})<0$ and homodynes of $p_{M_1}$ and $x_{M_2}$.
-Given the outcomes $\bar{x},\bar{p}$, we finally implement displacements $p_A \to p_A +g_A \sqrt{\eta_3 G_3 T} \bar{p}$ and $x_B \to x_B -g_B \bar{x}$, that require one-way CC $B\to A$ and feed-forward on Bob's side.
+The gain of Bob's QND is chosen as $g_B= g/(g_A \sqrt{\eta_3 G_3 T})$.
+Then, in Bob's lab $M_1$ and $M_2$ are entangled by Bell measurement, realized by a balanced beam splitter and homodynes of $p_{M_1}$ and $x_{M_2}$.
+Given the outcomes $\bar{x},\bar{p}$, we finally implement displacements $p_A \to p_A +g_A \sqrt{2\eta_3 G_3 T} \bar{p}$ and $x_B \to x_B -\sqrt{2}g_B \bar{x}$, that require one-way CC $B\to A$ and feed-forward on Bob's side.
+We also note that an equivalent setup may be obtained by considered an active QND-based Bell measurement \cite{Lades2005}, where the balanced beam splitter is replaced by a further QND gate of gain $g_M=- g/(g_A g_B\sqrt{ \eta_3 G_3 T})<0$, while Bob's gain $g_B$ is now considered as a free parameter.
+Unlike $\SB$, in the $\BM$ protocol Alice and Bob are equally treated, therefore the QND interactions with gains $g_{A(B)}$ may be part of more complex local operations before the nonlocal QND gate is implemented.
+Moreover, compared to the $\EB$, the $\BM$ strategy does not require prior entanglement distribution, thus providing a useful topology for cluster-state manipulation \cite{Yokoyama2013,Schwartz2016, Larsen2019}.

-For all these three schemes $\rm s= \SB, \EB, \BM$, the overall modes transformation for $A, B$ (see App.~\ref{app:NONLOCALAPP} for details) is obtained as:
+For all these three schemes $\rm s= \SB, \EB, \BM$, the overall modes transformation for $A, B$ (see Methods for details) is obtained as:

 implementing an additive-Gaussian-noise map that effectively realizes nonlocal unity-gain QND~(\ref{eq:idealQND}) between $A$ and $B$ up to additive Gaussian noise modes ${\cal N}_{x(p)}^{(\rm s)}$, that collect the mediator, channel and OPA noise contributions.
 We have: